Economic Conditions for Innovation: Private vs. Public Sector

 \textbf{Abstract:} The Hicks induced innovation hypothesis states that a price increase of a production factor is a spur to invention.
 We propose an alternative hypothesis restating that a spur to invention require not only an increase of one factor but also a decrease of at least one other factor to offset the companies' cost.
-We illustrate the need for our alternative hypthesis in a historical example of the industrial revolution in the United Kingdom.
+We illustrate the need for our alternative hypothesis in a historical example of the industrial revolution in the United Kingdom.
 Furthermore, we econometrically evaluate both hypotheses in a case study of research and development (R\&D) in 29 OECD countries from 2003 to 2017.
 Specifically, we investigate dependence of investments to R\&D on economic environment represented by average wages and oil prices using panel regression.
-We find that our alternative hypothesis is supported for R\&D funded and/or performed by business enterprises while the original Hicks hypothesis holds for R\&D funded by the government and R\&D performed by universities. \\
+We find that our alternative hypothesis is supported for R\&D funded and/or performed by business enterprises while the original Hicks hypothesis holds for R\&D funded by the government and R\&D performed by universities.
+Our results reflect that business sector is significantly influenced by market conditions, unlike the government and higher education sectors. \\

 \textbf{Keywords:} Research and Development, Induced Innovation, Hicks' Theory, Price Changes of Production Factors. \\

 \textbf{JEL Codes:} C33, E22, O31, O33. \\